 - Make this logo

 As a team, we are well-suited to work with:

-Companies wishing to develop smaller, standalone tools or products that go beyond the capacity or focus of their internal development teams.
+Startups and other companies wanting to develop tools or tests of concept that go beyond the capacity or focus of their internal development teams.

 These are the three actual things we physically do and charge money for, in order.